OrchardCMS/OrchardCore.Commerce/docs/guides/create-webshop.md

 _Listing available Products makes browsing easier for customers._

 ### Step 5 — Create Shopping Cart Widget
-Shopping without a shopping cart is a difficult task, and while it's not outside the realm of possibility, let's make our lives easier by creating one.
+Shopping without a shopping cart is a difficult task: while it's not outside the realm of possibility, let's make our lives easier by creating one.
 For this, we're going to need to create Zones, Layers, and finally a Widget.

 - **Zones**: